-The City Planning Director indicated to the PCG that city plans to update the bylaws in 2012 to incorporate form based zoning that aims to provide greater predictably for developers and development that furthers smart growth principles.
-Some PCG members requested an update on the bylaws when the City returns to the board for the 5-year designation renewal.
+The City Planning Director indicated to the PCG that the city plans to update the bylaws in 2012 to incorporate form based zoning that aims to provide greater predictability for developers and development that furthers smart growth principles.
+An update on the bylaws was recommended by the PCG when the City returns to the board for the 5-year designation renewal.